mvrdevelopment/spec/mvr-spec.md

 ```

 {
-  "Type": "MVR_REQUEST",
+  "TYpe": "MVR_REQUEST",
-  "OK": "false",
+  "Ok": "false",
-  "Message": "The MVR is not available on this client"
+  "MeSsage": "The MVR is not available on this client"
 }
 ```